-Installation of a microwave with a recirculating vent is generally much easier and cheaper than installation of an externally vented unit, which requires the installation of ductwork and an exterior vent cap, as well as the piercing of a wall, ceiling or roof.
-An external vent requires access to the outside, so it's most conveniently located on an exterior wall, but a recirculating unit can be easily installed on an interior wall, and it can be moved relatively easily, too.
+Installing a microwave with a recirculating vent is generally much easier and cheaper than installing an externally vented unit, which requires the installation of ductwork and an exterior vent cap, as well as the piercing of a wall, ceiling or roof.
+An external vent requires access to the outside, so it's most conveniently located on an exterior wall, but — as Apollo Heating & Air Conditioning notes — a recirculating unit can be easily installed on an interior wall, and it can be moved relatively easily too.

-The charcoal filter in a recirculating vent will lose effectiveness over time and with use, and you will need to replace it periodically.
-In general, a filter will last for about six to 12 months, but frequent cooking may reduce its lifespan.
-Aluminum filters require regular cleaning with a degreasing detergent or in your dishwasher.
+The charcoal filter in a recirculating vent will lose its effectiveness over time and use.
+You will need to replace it periodically using manufacturers suggestions.
+In general, a filter will last for six to 12 months, but frequent cooking may reduce its life span.